mrnorman/YAKL/README.md

 Data is accessed in an `SArray` object via the `(ind1[,ind2,...])` parenthesis operator with the right-most index varying the fastest.

 Note that `SArray` objects are inherently placed on the stack of whatever context they are declared in.
 Because of this, it doesn't make sense to allow a templated memory specifier (i.e., `yakl::memHost` or `yakl::memDevice`).
 Therefore, stack `Array` objects always have the `yakl::memStack` specifier.
 If used in a CUDA kernel, `SArray` objects will be placed onto the kernel stack frame.
 If used in CPU functions, they will be placed in the CPU function's stack.
 If defined on the host and used in a kernel, it will be copied by value to the device.
 Large `SArray` transfers from host to device will incur a large transfer cost.

+One benefit of declaring read-only variables using `SArray` is that in CUDA, they will be passed by value in GPU "constant" memory.

 ## Fortran-style `Array`, `FSArray`, and Fortran-like `parallel_for` (Fortran Behavior in C++)